amrabed/capsula/_posts/2017-03-24-Metasploit-Quickstart-Guide.md

    exploit/linux/http/dlink_upnp_exec_noauth                   2013-07-05       normal     D-Link Devices UPnP SOAP Command Execution
    ...
 ```
-Next, let's say that we decided to use one of the shown modules, e.g. `exploit/linux/http/apache_continuum_cmd_exec`
+Next, let's say that we decided to use one of the shown exploits, e.g. `linux/http/apache_continuum_cmd_exec`
 ```
 msf> use exploit/linux/http/apache_continuum_cmd_exec
 ```
-By selecting a module, we have switched from the global context to the module context.
+By selecting a module, we have switched from the global context to that module context.
 To get more info about the selected module:
 ```
 msf exploit(apache_continuum_cmd_exec) > info
 ```